Calculate Weight-of-Evidence

 A data frame containing the

-variable and any variables passed topredictors
+outcomevariable and any variables passed topredictors- outcome

 The column variable in the

-data frame representing the outcome (i.e., the dependent variable indata
+datadata frame representing the outcome (i.e., the dependent variable indata); must have exactly 2 distinct values- predictors

 <